gr3y6h0st/gr3y6h0st.github.io/_posts/2019-04-07-Introduction.md

 Hey there!

-I'm Jayvy, a San Francisco Bay Area native and a self-taught Android Developer working towards transitioning to professional Android Engineer roles.
+I'm Jayvy, a San Francisco Bay Area native and a self-taught Android Developer working towards transitioning to professional Software Engineer Android roles.

 My road to Android began in 2016 with Udacity's Android Basics: Nanodegree, a beginner-friendly intro course for those looking to dive into the world of Mobile Android.